-From 2019, a new and simplified tax scheme will take effect.
-The scheme is meant for you as a foreign worker in Norway.
+From 2019, a new and simplified tax scheme has come into effect.
+The scheme is meant for foreign workers who have time-limited work stays in Norway.
 This scheme is called PAYE (Pay As You Earn).
 Most new foreign workers will fall under this scheme the first year they work in Norway.

 About the PAYE scheme

-- Your income from employment is taxed at a rate of 25 percent.
+- You pay 25 percent tax on your employment income.
 The rate includes national insurance contributions at 8.2 percent.